Designing AI-Resilient Assessments Using Interconnected Problems: A Theoretically Grounded and Empirically Validated Framework: Discussion

 \subsection{A Design Procedure for Implementation}

-To translate these theoretical insights into actionable guidance for educators, we present a systematic design procedure for AI-resilient assessments (Algorithm~\ref{alg:ai_resilient_design}).
-This procedure operationalizes Theorems 1 and 2 through six concrete steps that can be adapted to various computing education contexts.
+To translate these insights into actionable guidance for educators, we present a systematic design procedure for AI-resilient assessments (Algorithm~\ref{alg:ai_resilient_design}).
+This procedure operationalizes Propositions 1 and 2 through six concrete steps that can be adapted to various computing education contexts.